qiling9760/sep10-freedom-project/README.md

 I used HTML, CSS, Bootstrap, and Github.
 I also chose to independently study **SASS** in order to help me make by website.

 ## Content
 My blogs show the process of me making a webite about **Toys and Puzzles** for my Freedom Project.
-My blogs show what tools and skills I have learned over the year to make my freedom project.
+My blogs show what skills I have learned over the year to make my freedom project.
+It also included information that I put in my website and how I came up with them.

 ## Links